coxner/HTML5/README.md

 ### CSS Styling for Validation

 In the previous section we were introduced the required attribute.
-This section will introduce a few new attributes to you.
+This section will introduce a few new attributes to you. `valid` and `invalid` which apply styles to elements if they contain mistakes.
+However the HTML form does not actually know there is a mistake until the submit button is hit.
+An example of CSS styling form elements is.
+`input:required {`
+ `background-color: yellow;`
+`}`
+We can also style items after the submit button has been hit on a invalid item like..
+`input:required:invalid {`
+ `background-color: yellow;`
+`}`

+### Regular Expressions

+A regular expression is a pattern written in the regular expression language.
+The regular expression language can do things like make sure an email contains the @ symbol or that a postal code follows the correct sequence of digits and numbers.
+Check out this example below..

+`[0-9]{3}-[A-Z]{3}`

+What does this expression mean?
+The square brackets `[0-9]` only accepts digits ranging from 0-9 the `{3}` means that 3 digits between 0-9 are required.
+The `[A-Z]` means only capital letters from A-Z are acceptable and the `{3}` means there must be 3 of them.

+`587-ADC` -- This would be an acceptable combo `587-Adc` -- This would not be

+More information on regular expressions [here](https://www.w3schools.com/jsref/jsref_obj_regexp.asp)